weecology/Retriever.jl/docs/src/tutorial.md

 # Data Retriever using Julia

-The wrapper module for [Data Retriever](http://data-retriever.org) has been implemented as [Retriever](https://github.com/weecology/retriever.jl.git).
+The wrapper module for [Data Retriever](http://data-retriever.org) has been implemented as [Retriever](https://github.com/weecology/Retriever.jl.git).
 All the functions work and feel the same as the python Retriever module.
-The module has been created using ``PyCall`` hence all the functions are analogous to the functions of retriever python module.
+The module has been created using ``PyCall`` hence all the functions are analogous to the functions of Retriever python module.

 ## Installation